javiertapia/docker-images/php7.4-apache-mssql/README.md

 ## Usage aside many services

 In the following docker-compose.yml example, this Dockerfile is used as a base of many services.
-This allow re-utilize the code, withoout increase disk space due duplication.
+This allow re-utilize the code, without increase disk space due duplication.

 ```yaml
 version: '3.2'